tamas-polgar/angular7-ngrx-nestjs-blog/readme.md

 # nestJS-blog

+A simple implementation of a blog with JWT authentication.
-Creating a blog with NestJS in the backend and Angular + NgRx in the frontend.
+A client application implemented with Angular + NgRx is included in the `client` folder.

 ## Screenshot